first, are you south asian?

 our culture is reduced to curry, the word namaste, & head bopping movements that are poor imitations of the mudras that dancers spend years learning when in reality, our desi is one of the loveliest in the world. we have food, clothes, jewelry, spices, history, languages, art, religion, music, dancing, cinematography/films, architecture, ect. we need to stop being reduced & belittled.

-so let me break this down for you: there are non-desis cherry pick the parts of our culture that's the most exotic to them. it's used for aesthetic purposes only, & they are praised for it while actual desis are criticized for our culture. we are mocked for wearinng our mehndi, saying that it looks like "shit" on our hands, our saris are "strange-looking" on our brown bodies, & that our jewelry is "too heavy," only to take it for themselves. our culture is reduced to a trend.
+so let me break this down for you: there are people who aren't desi who choose to cherry pick the parts of our culture that's the most exotic to them. it's used for aesthetic purposes only, & they are praised for it while actual desis are criticized for our culture outside of the mainland. we are mocked for wearing our mehndi, saying that it looks like "shit" on our hands, our saris are "strange-looking" on our brown bodies, & that our jewelry is "too heavy," only to take it for themselves. our culture is reduced to a trend.

 first, as a non-south asian, you have no right to tell me or any other south asian what is or isn't offensive to our culture. i don't care if you're also poc. i don't care how many south asian friends that you have. our culture was created so that we could find pieces of themselves & connect to each other. we are not obligated to share our culture with anyone, especially people who see it as "exotic" or as an ethnic "trend." it's ours, and you have no fucking right to act like you're entitled to it. it doesn't exist for you to pick & choose for your own personal interest. it's only for south asians & people that we choose to share it with. keep in mind that this was already taken from us while we were colonized from the british. they stole everything from us: food, clothes, jewelry, spices, art, music, dancing, architecture, ect. so don't do it in the year of twenty twenty.